HMojadidi/DMV_Airport_Analysis-/README.md

 ![dataframe dpcd](https://user-images.githubusercontent.com/99618784/180104535-ed617892-2a0a-49bd-9761-721e36803d32.PNG)

 We filled state abreviations with state names and orgainzed each state by region.
 Our analysis is specifically looking at outbound domestic flights so we simplified the destination to regions, to include Puerto Rico and the U.S Virgin Islands as non-continental regions.
 Hawaii and Alaska are included as part of the Western region.
-In order to do so, we had to create a loop that would run through each dataframe and drop the state abreviation column and only show the full state name:
+In order to do so, we had to create a loop that would run through each dataframe and drop the state abbreviation column and only show the full state name:

 ![loop dpcd](https://user-images.githubusercontent.com/99618784/180104416-6be151bb-936e-498b-9fe3-859f15c2988c.PNG)